Longtime Flagstaff resident and science educator, Bryan Bates will provide smart solutions to serve our county.

-- Keep my constituents respectfully informed of County activities and opportunities
+- Keep my constituents informed of County government activities and opportunities

 As a Flagstaff native and longtime student of our community’s history, I have researched and written about many of the early-day individuals who helped to create our vibrant Mountain Town.
 Besides the names of prominent pioneers and families of the past, another name often appears in our contemporary civic life – Bryan Bates.
 Bryan hasContinue reading “Jim Babbitt, Businessman”

 We are blessed to live in a community that values science.
 We need leaders in science who go above and beyond their call of duty to serve the greater community.
 Bryan Bates is such a leader as he brings his knowledge and skills to serve Coconino County as District 4 Supervisor.
 Bryan is an educator.Continue reading “Karen Malis-Clark”

 I served eight years as County Supervisor for District One.
 I understand the job and the opportunities it presents for improving lives and conditions in our wonderful area.
 It also means that I am choosy about recommending candidates for County Supervisor.
 I have known and worked with Bryan Bates for years and am enthusiastic aboutContinue reading “Carl Taylor, former County Supervisor”

 Bates defines issues and provides solutions.
 One writer who articulates complex issues and provides insightful solutions is Bryan Bates, candidate for County Supervisor Dist.
 4. Bates’ focused editorials demonstrate his broad regional knowledge and understanding of connections between divergent issues.
 The Flagstaff Water Group (FWG), which Bates helped create, works with the City and advocatesContinue reading “Gene and Molly Munger”